-#TalkOnIt, a Censored Art Experiment About Freedom of Expression
+#Talkonit, A Censored Art Experiment About Freedom Of Expression

-By Matt Kayem
+by Matt Kayem

 In a country where the political opposition’s voice is always suppressed, those opposing President Museveni’s regime frequently arrested, tortured and imprisoned, you would automatically think that there is no freedom of speech or expression in Uganda.

-These are just a few recent examples that have questioned the state of affairs in the country with regards the freedom to speak.
+These are just a few recent examples that have questioned the state of affairs in the country as regards the freedom to speak.
 Nevertheless, when you engage this conversation with people from neighbouring countries like D.R.C or Rwanda, they will tell you that Uganda is a free country comparing it with the affairs in their own places.
 And this is why some of them are keen to migrate to Uganda.

 So one may ask themselves, how much freedom should be accorded to a citizen and how much are they entitled to?

 According to the Universal Declaration of Human Rights, freedom of expression is the right of every individual to hold opinions without interference and to seek, receive and impart information and ideas through any media and regardless of frontiers.
 Article 19 of the UDHR states that “everyone shall have the right to hold opinions without interference” and “everyone shall have the right to freedom of expression; this right shall include freedom to seek, receive and impart information and ideas of all kinds, regardless of frontiers, either orally, in writing or in print, in the form of art, or through any other media of his choice”.

 Freedom of speech and expression, therefore, may not be recognized as being absolute, and common limitations or boundaries to freedom of speech relate to libel, slander, obscenity, pornography, sedition, incitement, fighting words, classified information, copyright violation, trade secrets, food labeling, non-disclosure agreements, the right to privacy, the right to be forgotten, public security, and perjury.
-Justifications for such include the harm principle, proposed by John Stuart Mill in On Liberty, which suggests that: “the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others” [i].
+Justifications for such include the harm principle, proposed by John Stuart Mill in On Liberty, which suggests that: “the only purpose for which power can be rightfully exercised over any member of a civilized community, against his will, is to prevent harm to others”. (i)

 The Ugandan constitution provides in Article 29(1)(a) that; “Every person shall have the right to freedom of speech and expression which include freedom of the press and other media”.
 Article 41 (1) states that; “Every citizen has a right of access to information in the possession of the State or any other organ or agency of the State except where the release of the information is likely to prejudice the security or sovereignty of the State or interfere with the right to privacy of any other person”.
 Article 20(1) of the same constitution acknowledges that; “Fundamental rights and freedoms of the individual are inherent and not granted by the State”.
-In addition, Article 20(2) enjoins all organs and agencies of Government and all persons to respect, uphold and promote the rights and freedoms of the individuals and groups enshrined in the constitution [ii].
+In addition, Article 20(2) enjoins all organs and agencies of Government and all persons to respect, uphold and promote the rights and freedoms of the individuals and groups enshrined in the constitution. (ii)

 With all this information, it becomes apparent that freedom of expression has been violated in Uganda on very many fronts.